urinieto/py-sound/README.rst

 Clip
 ----

-The primary interface for the library is the =lmj.sound.Clip= class.
+The primary interface for the library is the **lmj.sound.Clip** class.
 Clips can be loaded from and saved to disk (in any format that the sndfile library supports).
 Resampling is reasonably smart.
 You can also encode and decode a clip using FFT or a `matching pursuit`_